apache/spark/docs/sql-programming-guide.md

 ## Pandas UDFs (a.k.a.
 Vectorized UDFs)

 With Arrow, we introduce a new type of UDF - pandas UDF.
-Pandas UDF is defined with a new function `pyspark.sql.functions.pandas_udf` and allows user to use functions that operate on `pandas.Series` and `pandas.DataFrame` with Spark.
+Pandas UDF is defined with a new function `pyspark.sql.functions.pandas_udf` and allows users to use functions that operate on `pandas.Series` and `pandas.DataFrame` with Spark.
 Currently, there are two types of pandas UDF: Scalar and Group Map.

 ### Scalar

 Scalar pandas UDFs are used for vectorizing scalar operations.
-They can used with functions such as `select` and `withColumn`.
+They can be used with functions such as `select` and `withColumn`.
 To define a scalar pandas UDF, use `pandas_udf` to annotate a Python function.
-The Python should takes `pandas.Series` and returns a `pandas.Series` of the same length.
+The Python function should take `pandas.Series` as inputs and return a `pandas.Series` of the same length.
 Internally, Spark will split a column into multiple `pandas.Series` and invoke the Python function with each `pandas.Series`, and concat the results together to be a new column.

 The following example shows how to create a scalar pandas UDF that computes the product of 2 columns.